 - Mites spread directly from pig to pig, either through skin contact or contact with recently contaminated surfaces.

-- The boar helps to keep the infection in the farm because it is constantly in direct contact with the skin of breeding females and remains as a chronic carrier.
+- The boar contributes to the persistence of the infection on the farm because he is constantly in direct contact with the skin of breeding females and remains a chronic carrier.

-- If pigs are housed in groups, the spreading is easier.
+- If pigs are housed in groups, spreading is easier.

-- If no control measures are taken or no treatment is given it will result in a serious illness.
+- If no control measures are taken or no treatment is given, it will result in a serious problem.

-It is confirmed by demonstrating the presence of the mite.
-Scrapings are taken from suspicious skin lesions and especially from inside ears.
-A teaspoon is the ideal tool to get out material from inside the ear.
-This material can be placed on a piece of black paper; leave it there for ten minutes.
-Mites from scabies may be visible by the naked eye; they are round and only 0.5 mm in length.
-There is also an ELISA test available to perform blood samples, although its use is not common.
+Diagnosis is confirmed by demonstrating the presence of the mite.
+Scrapings are taken from suspicious skin lesions, especially from inside the ears.
+A teaspoon can be used to collect a sample from inside the ear.
+Mites from scabies may be seen by the naked eye; they are round and 0.5 mm in length.
+To visualize the mites, place the material collected from the ear on a piece of black paper and leave it there for ten minutes.
+There is also an ELISA test available to perform blood tests, although its use is not common.

-Scabies is an expensive disease, not only because of its economic impact on pigs, but also the cost and need for repeated treatments and damages to the farm’s equipment.
+Mange is an expensive disease, not only because of its economic impact on pigs, but also due to the cost and need for repeated treatments and damage to farm equipment.

-- Examine breeding animals looking for chronic injuries.
+- Examine the breeding animals looking for chronic lesions.
 Identify these animals so that they receive special treatment.
-These chronic lesions, which are mainly found in the ears, behind the elbow and limbs, can be difficult to eradicate and remain a constant source of infection.
+These chronic lesions, which are mainly found in the ears and behind the elbow and limbs can be difficult to treat and remain a constant source of infection.

-- Treat all breeding animals (gilts, sows and boars) with phoxim.
-Repeat treatment 10-14 days after.
-Alternatively use ivermectin or injectable doramectin, or ivermectin in feed every 4-6 months.
+- Treat all breeding animals (gilts, sows, and boars) with phoxim.
+Repeat treatment after 10-14 days.
+Alternatively, use ivermectin or injectable doramectin, or feed ivermectin every 4-6 months.

-- Treat pigs the day of their weaning with phoxim using an oral dosing or give an injection of ivermectin.
-Alternatively medicate the pre-starter with ivermectin for 7 days or put it in water during the first five days post-weaning.
-The second is better if you use a water tank attached to the bowl type drinker.
-Ivermectin has given good results when dipping animals in it.
+- Treat pigs the day of their weaning with phoxim orally or give an injection of ivermectin.
+Alternatively, medicate the pre-starter with ivermectin for 7 days or put it in the water during the first five days post-weaning.
+The second option is better if you use a water tank attached to the bowl type drinker.
+Ivermectin has given good results when dipping animals.

-- The treated pigs should be moved to clean pens that have been sprayed with a parasitic substance such as amitraz and left empty for at least three days, preferably five or six.
+- The treated pigs should be moved to clean pens that have been sprayed with an anti-parasitic substance such as amitraz and left empty for a minimum of three days, but preferably five or six days.

-- If scabies is active at the beginning of the growth period, add ivermectin in feed for seven days.
+- If scabies is active at the beginning of the growing phase, add ivermectin in the feed for seven days.

-- There are effective eradication programs using injections of Ivermectin or Doramectin as well as to clean and fumigate every pen and corridor.
+- There are effective eradication programs using injections of ivermectin or doramectin as well as cleaning and fumigating every pen and corridor.